AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 Once the flow accumulator filled with water, the experimental trial ended, and data collection halted.
 The following section of the report presents a discussion of the experimental data.

 ## Results and Analysis
-Numerical and video data from the experiments described in the Methods section were analyzed.
+Numerical and video data from the experiments described in the Methods section were analyzed. **[You don't need to say this.
+We know you analyzed stuff.
+This is the analysis section.]**

 **Table 1**: Displays data collected during Trials 1 through 6 of the experiments performed on March 10.
 This includes: experiment duration (s), average pressure difference between the exterior and interior of the reactor (Pa), the average temperature of influent water (C), and corresponding standard deviations.
 Full data records can be found on [this site](https://docs.google.com/spreadsheets/d/1TsF6WTH7_1kZF3rtxQfxWHmNm25GDSTorC64Gjq5S7U/edit?usp=sharing).